junxit/us-congress-bills-110/bill.md

 ## § 5.
 Evidence of death

-For purposes of this Act, the Secretary of Homeland Security shall use the standards established under section 426 of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT ACT) Act of 2001 in determining whether death occurred as a direct result of a specified terrorist activity.
+For purposes of this Act, the Secretary of Homeland Security and the Attorney General shall use the standards established under section 426 of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT ACT) Act of 2001 in determining whether death occurred as a direct result of a specified terrorist activity.

 ## § 6.
 Definitions